6 Virtual Selling Best Practices For Remote Teams

 Quick Tips for Hosting a Virtual Sales Meeting

-Fortunately, translating sales activities into a remote selling environment isn’t too complicated at first.
+Fortunately, translating sales activities into a remote selling environment isn’t too complicated on the face of it.
 A sales professional will still need to build rapport, conduct research, measure successes and more.

 To start, it’s best to stick to the basics.
 If an account becomes qualified or wants to meet, conduct research and set up a meeting.
-A lot of meetings now will take place over virtual channels and video conferencing tools like Microsoft Teams.
+Nowadays, it is not uncommon that many meetings will take place over virtual channels and video conferencing tools such as Microsoft Teams.

-Video is particularly important as it helps create a genuine connection with the buyer and can help provide context the seller would normally get in person, like body language demeanor and overall interest.
+Video is a particularly important medium as it helps create a genuine, personable connection with the buyer and can help provide all of the context the seller would normally receive in person, such as body language, demeanor and overall interest in the product or service.

-When setting up these meetings, confirm with the customer or prospect that a video tool is okay and schedule the appointment and stick with standards of rapport building.
+When setting up these meetings, confirm with your prospective customer that they are comfortable with using a video tool, and schedule the appointment and stick with standards of rapport building.
 Make sure you:

-- Create an experience they enjoy – Remote selling isn’t just about emails and meetings.
-Sales organizations will need to team up with partners in marketing and create on-demand digital experiences that buyers can visit and consume in their own time.
+• Create an experience they enjoy – Remote selling isn’t just about emails and meetings.
+Sales organizations will need to team up with marketing partners and create on-demand digital experiences that buyers can visit and consume in their own time.

 The 6 Best Practices for Running a Virtual Meeting